Pony-House/Client/info/dev/preparing-changelog.md

 - When an existing message is decrypted, it is updated in real time now.
 - urlPreviewStore - optimized clear cache.
 - Rooms notification number added to the favicon.
+- Sort "Home" rooms in order by activity.
+(New appearance setting added)